-In this section we will study the geometric phase of a coupled planar double pendulum, which conserves total angular momentum.
-This problem was discussed by~\citet{Marsden1990} to introduce the Hamiltonian reduction technique for mechanical systems with symmetries.
+In this section we study the geometric phase of a coupled elastic double rotor, which conserves total angular momentum.
+A similar problem was discussed by~\citet{Marsden1990} to introduce the Hamiltonian reduction technique for mechanical systems with symmetries.
 The continuous symmetry implies that the associated phase space has the structure of a principal fiber bundle, i.e., a shape manifold and transversal fibers attached to it. \citet{Marsden1990} defined the associated geometric phases and related them to the curvature form of the shape manifold.
 Hereafter, we present a new analysis exploiting Cartan's structural equations with zero torsion and find the Riemannian structure of the shape manifold, which was not investigated in ~\citep{Marsden1990}.

-Consider the planar double pendulum depicted in Fig.~\ref{Fig1}.
+Consider the elastic double rotor depicted in Fig.~\ref{Fig1}.
 The associated Lagrangian is written as

-where the Lagrangian coordinates $\theta_j$ are the angular positions of the two bobs of masses $m_1$ and $m_2$ as indicated in Fig.~\ref{Fig1}. $I_j=m_j L_j^2$ are the mass moments of inertia of the two bobs, where $L_j$ is the length of the $j$th rigid bar.
+where the Lagrangian coordinates $\theta_j$ are the angular positions of the two rotors with mass moments of inertia $I_1$ and $I_2$ as indicated in Fig.~\ref{Fig1}.
 The potential $\Pi(\theta_1,\theta_2)$ describes conservative moments $M_j=-\partial_{\theta_j}\Pi$, which are in equilibrium, that is

-Thus, the potential must be a function of the Lagrangian coordinate difference, i.e., $\Pi(\theta_2-\theta_1)$, which is the potential of a nonlinear spring, see Fig.~\ref{Fig1}.
-Minimizing the action $\int \mathcal{L} dt $ yields the following dynamical equations
+Thus, the potential must be a function of the Lagrangian coordinate difference, i.e., $\Pi=\Pi(\theta_2-\theta_1)$, which is the potential of a nonlinear spring, see Fig.~\ref{Fig1}.
+Extremizing the action $\int \mathcal{L} dt $ yields the following dynamical equations

 From~\eqref{balance1} potential moments are in equilibrium and summing up equations~\eqref{Lagrangeeqs} yields